cbao1198/undercutting_mining_simulator/Readme.md

 be considered experimental software.

 Although the Bitcoin Mining Simulator is actively used by our group for research studies, it is still possible there are unknown bugs in the simulator.
-We plan on writing comprehensive tests to verify the results of all included components.
-Prior to using the Bitcoin Mining Simulator for your own research we encourage you to write tests (and submit pull requests!) for any testing that isn't currently included in our test scripts.

 License
 -------